ory/docs/guides/oathkeeper/1-overview/1-rules.md

 }
 ```

 The `noop` handler does not have any configuration options in the access rule nor as environment variables.
+It is very
+similar to the `anonymous` handler but does not set a subject ID.

 #### `noop`